Tuminha/ml-interpretability-dojo/README.md

 - ✅ Know when Ridge vs Lasso is appropriate
 - ✅ Diagnose multicollinearity and interpret PCA results
 - ✅ Generate SHAP explanations for linear and tree models
-- ⏳ Avoid data leakage through proper cross-validation
+- ✅ Avoid data leakage through proper cross-validation (KFold, GroupKFold, TimeSeriesSplit)
 - ⏳ Have a toolkit of interpretability techniques for production

 ---